Future and Emerging Technologies (FET)

 The combination of a game-changing long-term vision and technological concreteness positions FET research between blue-sky science on the one hand, and research driven by societal challenges or by industrial competitiveness on the other.

-The FET work programme 2018-2020 consists of four major lines of activity in which calls for proposals will be launched:
+The FET work programme 2018-2020 consists of three major lines of activity in which calls for proposals will be launched:

-- FET Open – novel ideas for radically new technologies.
-This line also falls under the European Innovation Council (EIC) pilot - more information can be found here
+- FET Open – novel ideas for radically new technologies (part of the European Innovation Council (EIC) pilot)